talibanta/talibanta/README.md

 - In Communication Systems (on RF transreceiver design), Control Systems (on data driven controller design) and Signal Processing (analog and digital): mostly applied to NMR instruments using Simulink, Arduino, C++;

--Crystal and molecular structures: visualization, and diffraction pattern generation (CrystalMaker, The Materials Project, Atomate)
+-Crystal and molecular structures: visualization, and diffraction pattern generation (CrystalMaker, The Materials Project, Atomate, VASP)

--Simulation of CMOS devices: Quantum transport based on the drift-diffusion and Poisson models in diodes, quantum wells, transistors, using simulation softwares with built-in numerical solvers (nextnano, NESS, FEnICS, Elmer, COMSOL (free trial))
+-Simulation of CMOS devices: Quantum transport based on the drift-diffusion and Poisson models in diodes, quantum wells, transistors, using simulation softwares with built-in numerical solvers (nextnano, NESS, FEnICS, Elmer, COMSOL )

+-quantum computing: quiskit

 - In Coding: To these mentionned fields, here are some relevant languages for which I have a very modest level: Python, Matlab, C++, Fortran, markups (HTML, LateX, Markdown), Git, Processing.